CoderModer79/CapstoneProject2_/ProjectProposal.md

 *Twitter Sentiment Analysis over 13 Feelings*

-Sentiment Analysis- Emotion in Text In a variation on the popular task of sentiment analysis, this dataset contains labels for the emotional content (such as happiness, sadness, and anger) of texts.
-40.000 samples across 13 labels.

 In the past decade, new forms of communication, such as text messaging have emerged.
 While there is no limit to the range of information conveyed by tweets and texts, often these short messages are used to share opinions and sentiments that people have about what is going on in the world around them.